Skip to content

 response_format: text

-# JSON schema for structured responses (ONLY when response_format is json_schema)
+# a SUBSET of JSON schema for structured responses.
+(ONLY when response_format is json_schema)

 response_json_schema: